 Can I adjust the subscription terms customers see before proceeding to payment?

-You can adjust the subscriptions terms on the Legal settings page in the app.
+You can adjust the subscription terms on the Legal settings page in Recharge.

 Can I translate the 'How will you be paying today?' text?